JordanCWard/Row_Health/README.md

 - [Countries](#countries) <br> <br>

+Campaign ID
-Campaign 18 had the most claims with 11,590.
+Claims: Campaign 18 recorded the highest number of claims with 11,590.
-Campaign 27 had the most clicks with 47,785.
+Clicks: Campaign 27 had the most clicks at 47,785, while Campaign 33 had the fewest at 0.
+Cost per Click: Campaign 14 offered the lowest cost per click at $0.00, and Campaign 5 had the highest at $0.65.
-Campaign 3 had the highest cost at $1,944.
+Cost per Signup: Campaign 31 had the lowest cost per signup at $0.23, whereas Campaign 5 had the highest at $1,519.17.

-Health for All had the most claims with 12,232.
-#HealthyLiving had the most clicks with 127,130.
+Campaign Type
-#HealthyLiving had the highest cost at $4,662.
+Claims: Product Promotion had the highest number of claims at 16,897, while Offer Announcement had the lowest at 164.
+Clicks: Policy Information recorded the highest clicks with 256,970, while Health Tips had the lowest at 42,940.
-Summer Wellness had the lowest cost per click at $0.02.
+Cost per Click: Both Health Awareness and Policy Information tied for the lowest cost per click at $0.03, while Customer Testimonial saw the highest at $0.07.
+Cost per Signup: Health Awareness achieved the lowest cost per signup at $0.92, whereas Offer Announcement had the highest at $69.61.

+Plan
-Silver had the most claims with 43,179.
+Claims: Silver recorded the most claims at 43,179, while Platinum had the fewest at 39.
-Silver had the most clicks with 794,857.
-Silver had the highest cost at $33,962.
+Clicks: Silver also registered the highest number of clicks at 794,857, whereas Platinum had the lowest at 138,153.
-Bronze, Silver and Platinum had the lowest cost per click at $0.04.
+Cost per Click: Bronze, Silver, and Platinum shared the lowest cost per click at $0.04, and Gold posted the highest at $0.05.
+Cost per Signup: Silver secured the lowest cost per signup at $2.42, while Platinum showed the highest at $490.77.

+State
+Claims: NJ recorded the most with 26,279, while FL had the fewest at 14.
+Clicks: NJ also registered the highest number of clicks at 733,612, whereas FL had the lowest at 95,178.
+Cost per Click: DC had the lowest cost per click at $0.03, and KS posted the highest at $0.07.
+Cost per Signup: NJ offered the lowest cost per signup at $4.10, while FL had the highest at $1,011.84.

 Overall